Fazzani/sarif-exporter/README.md

 # SARIF exporter

-This is a [SARIF](https://sarifweb.azurewebsites.net/) exporter for several audit reports (NPM, NUGET, PIP-AUDIT)
+This is a [SARIF](https://sarifweb.azurewebsites.net/) exporter for several audit reports (NPM, NUGET)

 ```shell
 > sarif-exporter --help